 If you are looking for leadership roles in fast moving categories, the importance of skill in effecting change increases.
 Said another way, employers aren’t hiring people who were decent at doing business the way it was done in the last five years.
+Few are looking to do business like it’s 2012 anymore, so much of what’s in your history could end up irrelevant.
 They want someone to lead them into tomorrow; that sort of experience needs to pop on your resume and in your overall personal brand.
-Can you demonstrate a bias towards incubating new business models?
-If not, you’re seen as someone who plays it safe.
-A track record of that kind of ‘experience’ is almost better and less of a track record at all.
+Can you demonstrate a bias toward incubating new business models?
+Have you seen the future before others and lead teams toward it?
+If not, you’re seen as someone who plays it safe or is otherwise slow to adapt.
+A track record of that kind of negative ‘experience’ is almost worse than not having a track record at all.

 Interviews will only be able to capture so much information about your skillset so be ready to discuss how you are staying current.
 As marketing tactics become more new-media based, be prepared to discuss your experience and aptitude in the digital, social and mobile realm.
 If you don’t understand the space, work quickly to close those knowledge gaps by taking courses and doing a lot of reading.